oroinc/documentation/backend/entities/partial-indexes.rst

 Partial Indexes
 ===============

-To use a partial index for the entity field, add the following condition as additional option to the index definition:
+To use a partial index for the entity field, add the following condition as an additional option to the index definition:

 .. code-block:: none

    $table->addIndex(['is_featured'], 'idx_oro_product_featured', [], ['where' => '(is_featured = true)']);

 .. note:: PostgreSQL supports partial indexes, however MySQL does not.
-For MySQL the additional option causes the database schema diversion.
+For MySQL, the additional option causes the database schema diversion.

 To eliminate the negative impact for the MySQL-based instances and automatically adjust their database schema, declare the following service: